w1ne/w1ne.github.io/_posts/personal/2022-11-27-memento-3d-printed-guitar.md

 date: 2022-11-27
 featured-image: 2022-11-28-guitar/feature_image.png
 featured-image-alt: 3d printed guitar
-tags: [3d printing, guitar, passion]
+tags: [3d printing, guitar, passion, hobby]
 ---

 My father was a talented guitarist.
 I remember him playing on holidays and weekends with our family friends.
 In the sizzling air of Kyiv summers, they sat around the picnic blanket; my father played the guitar, and my mother sang.
 A young me would kick a soccer ball through the dust on the parkground with the other children.
 I loved to hear the sounds of the guitar, even from afar.
 The rhythmic beats of his hands tapping the strings created beautiful music that filled the air around me.